WebAssembly/spec/spectec/test-prose/TEST.md

   d.
 Pop all values val'* from the top of the stack.
   e.
 Pop the frame (FRAME_ _ { _ }) from the stack.
   f.
 Push the values val^n to the stack.
-2. Else if the first non-value entry of the stack is a LABEL_, then:
+2. Else:
   a.
+Assert: Due to validation, the first non-value entry of the stack is a LABEL_.
+  b.
 Pop all values val* from the top of the stack.
-  b.
+  c.
 Pop the label (LABEL_ _ { _ }) from the stack.
-  c.
+  d.
 Push the values val* to the stack.
-  d.
+  e.
 Execute the instruction RETURN.

 Step_pure/unop t unop
 1. Assert: Due to validation, a value of value type t is on the top of the stack.